ezrantn/tc/README.md

-# treecut 🌲
+# tc

 > [!WARNING]
 > Work in progress.
 Expect bugs ahead!

-treecut is a Go library and CLI tool for splitting large file trees into smaller, more manageable subtrees using symbolic links.
-Whether you're organizing massive datasets, optimizing storage, or enabling parallel processing, treecut helps you partition files efficiently without creating duplicates.
+tc (or treecut) is a Go library and CLI tool for splitting large file trees into smaller, more manageable subtrees using symbolic links.
+Whether you're organizing massive datasets, optimizing storage, or enabling parallel processing, tc helps you partition files efficiently without creating duplicates.

 It supports two partitioning methods:

 - By file count → Each partition contains approximately the same number of files.
 - By file size → Each partition holds a roughly equal total file size.

 If you’ve ever struggled with thousands (or millions) of files cluttering a single directory, you know how frustrating it can be.
-Large directories can slow down file operations, complicate backups, and overwhelm your storage system. treecut provides a simple way to reorganize and distribute files efficiently.
+Large directories can slow down file operations, complicate backups, and overwhelm your storage system. tc provides a simple way to reorganize and distribute files efficiently.

 Partitioning a file tree can improve load balancing by spreading files across multiple storage devices, enable parallel processing by allowing batch jobs to run on subsets of files, and make dataset management easier by breaking large datasets into smaller chunks.
 It’s also useful for organizing files before migration, ensuring backups and transfers are faster and more reliable.

-By using symlinks instead of copying files, treecut prevents duplication and saves disk space while maintaining full access to your original files.
+By using symlinks instead of copying files, tc prevents duplication and saves disk space while maintaining full access to your original files.

 > [!NOTE]
 > If you're not sure what a symbolic link is, read [this article](https://en.wikipedia.org/wiki/Symbolic_link) on Wikipedia.